-Definition Soy volumes sourced Scope The majority of our volume is directly sourced soy, 100% of this volume is in scope.
+• Definition Soy volumes sourced Scope The majority of our volume is directly sourced soy, 100% of this volume is in scope.
 Embedded soy and soy derivatives are out of scope.
 Units MT Method Volumes are supplied from internal Reckitt systems which record volumes received by Reckitt factories.
-Source Internal Reckitt systems
+Source Reckitt procurement and finance systems.